zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **ribbon.MaxAutoRetriesNextServer**

-    The number of servers to try excluding the first one.
+    The number of additional servers that attempt to make the request.
+This number excleds the first server.
 The default value is `5`.